hejnhong/skill_json/README.md

 # Skill-Json
-This is a lightweight JSON library for the Skill language, utilizing an association table for JSON parsing and serialization
+This lightweight JSON library for the Skill language employs an association table for efficient JSON parsing and serialization.
+Its implementation is inspired by the skill-JSON project, available at https://github.com/kaustuvsahu/skill-JSON